 void draw(Point from, Point to); // better

-An invariant is a logical condition that is typically established by a constructor.
+An invariant is a logical condition that a constructor typically establishes.

 struct Pair { // the members can vary independently